alexrobertsonuk/ga4-for-content-designers/docs/exploration-setup.md

 ## Consistent use of "Total users"

-This guide focuses on identifying patterns and differences in behaviour to support design insight and decision-making, rather than reporting exact audience numbers.

-For that reason, "Total users" is used as the default metric in most examples.
+"Total users" is recommended throughout most of this guide.

 Google defines "Total users" as the number of unique users who triggered any event during the selected date range.

-It is not a perfectly precise measure in every context, but it is consistent and comparable.
-This makes it useful for understanding relative differences between pages, journeys or user groups.
+This guide is about design insights rather than management reporting - it focuses on identifying patterns and differences in behaviour rather than exact audience numbers.
+So while "Total users" is not a perfectly precise measure in every context, using a consistent metric supports understanding relative differences between pages, journeys or user groups.

-Different metrics answer different questions.
-However, using a consistent metric across similar explorations makes comparisons clearer and easier to interpret.

 ## Filters and segments